The EU has finally agreed to eliminate export subsidies…three cheers!

 The agricultural consultations have focused around three proposals tabled so far:

-• a G-20 non paper which proposes an understanding on tariff rate quota (TRQ) administration provisions.… Read the rest
+• a G-20 non paper which proposes an understanding on tariff rate quota (TRQ) administration provisions.
+This proposal envisages tighter disciplines for administering tariff-rate quotas, and how to deal with the possibility that the methods used might impede trade.

 Prospects for a Doha Round mini-package at Bali this year